CICE-Consortium/CICE/doc/source/user_guide/ug_case_settings.rst

    "CESM1_PIO", "Provide backwards compatible support for PIO interfaces/version released with CESM1 in about 2010" "coupled", " "
-   "ESMF_INTERFACE, USE_ESMF_LIB, USE_ESMF_METADATA", "Turns on ESMF support in a subset of driver code" "FORTRANUNDERSCORE", "Used in ice_shr_reprosum86.c to support Fortran-C interfaces.
+   "ESMF_INTERFACE", "Turns on ESMF support in a subset of driver code.
+Also USE_ESMF_LIB and USE_ESMF_METADATA" "FORTRANUNDERSCORE", "Used in ice_shr_reprosum86.c to support Fortran-C interfaces.
 This should generally be turned on at all times.
 There are other CPPs (FORTRANDOUBULEUNDERSCORE, FORTRANCAPS, etc) in ice_shr_reprosum.c that are generally not used in CICE but could be useful if problems arise in the Fortran-C interfaces"
-   "GPTL", "Turns on GPTL initialization if needed for PIO" "key_oasis3, key_oasis3mct, key_oasis4, key_iomput", "Leverages Oasis CPPs to define the local MPI communicator" "NO_F2003", "Turns off some Fortran 2003 features" "NO_I8", "Converts integer*8 to integer*4.
+   "GPTL", "Turns on GPTL initialization if needed for PIO" "key_oasis3", "Leverages Oasis CPPs to define the local MPI communicator" "key_oasis3mct", "Leverages Oasis CPPs to define the local MPI communicator" "key_oasis4", "Leverages Oasis CPPs to define the local MPI communicator" "key_iomput", "Leverages Oasis CPPs to define the local MPI communicator" "NO_F2003", "Turns off some Fortran 2003 features" "NO_I8", "Converts integer*8 to integer*4.
 This could have adverse affects for certain algorithms including the ddpdd implementation associated with the ``bfbflag``"
    "NO_R16", "Converts real*16 to real*8.
 This could have adverse affects for certain algorithms including the lsum16 implementation associated with the ``bfbflag``"
    "USE_NETCDF", "Turns on netcdf code.
 This is normally on and is needed for released configurations.
 An older value, ncdf, is still supported"

 .. csv-table:: **CPP application specific directives**
    :header: "CPP name", "description"